jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 ### 133 Tribunal or chief executive may require terms of tenancy agreement
 (1) The Tribunal or the chief executive may, at any time during the currency of a tenancy agreement or within 12 months after its termination, by notice in writing, require the landlord to inform the Tribunal or the chief executive of the provisions of the agreement.
-(2) Every person who, without reasonable excuse, fails to comply with such a notice within 10 working days after receiving it commits an offence and is liable to a fine not exceeding $400.
+(2) Every person who, without reasonable excuse, fails to comply with such a notice within 10 working days after receiving it commits an offence and is liable on conviction to a fine not exceeding $400.

 ### 134 Waiver by landlord of breach by tenant
 A waiver by the landlord of any breach by the tenant, or a failure by the landlord to enforce any obligation by the tenant, shall not,—but any such waiver or failure to enforce may be taken into consideration by the Tribunal if the landlord subsequently applies to the Tribunal for an order terminating the tenancy.